 Phone (Int'l): +442871308883

-Our sincere apologies - no wheelchair access at Echo Echo Studios due to technical defect with platform lift.
-We continue to work as quickly as possible to resolve this!
-Many Festival events are programmed in other accessible venues and locations this year.
-Please contact us if you have a specific access requirement or query.
+Our sincere apologies - still no wheelchair access at Echo Echo Studios due to technical defect with platform lift, despite our best efforts.
+Several Festival events are programmed in other accessible venues and locations.
+Please contact us if you have a specific access requirement or query and we will be very happy to help.

 Festival supported by